Australian Height Datum: North-south slope

-The Australia Mainland-Tasmania offset
+Mainland-Tasmania offset

 The Australian Height Datum (Tasmania) is considered as a separate datum to the Australian Height Datum, consisting of a least-squares adjustment of seventy-two levelling sections across the Tasmanian state, while simultaneously assigning the mean sea level of two tidal gauges at Hobart and Burnie the vertical height of 0.000m over the year of 1972.
-This method deviates from the method employed to determine the mean sea level used to create the mainland Australian Height Datum, which was taken across the period from 1966 – 1968 for 29 of the tidal gauges and 1957-1960 for the single tidal gauge at Karumba.
+This method deviates from the method employed to determine the mean sea level used to create the mainland Australian Height Datum, which was taken across the period from 1966 to 1968 for 29 of the tidal gauges and 1957-1960 for the single tidal gauge at Karumba.
 By employing inconsistent approaches to the study period of the mean sea level during the establishment of the two datums, the mean sea levels for the mainland and Tasmanian datums are highly likely to contain some degree of error relative to the true mean sea level value.
 This neglection of the differences in ocean's time-mean dynamic topography between the creation of Australian Height Datum (mainland) and Australian Height Datum (Tasmania) resulted in a distinct offset between the height of the mainland and Tasmania datum surfaces, estimated to be between −61 mm and +48 mm.

 Regional distortions in Western Australia

 In addition to the north–south slope, numerous other regional distortions within the Australian Height Datum have been identified across the state of Western Australia.
 The largest of these non-linear distortions are present across the Goldfields-Esperance and northern Kimberley regions.
 Unlike the well-defined and measurable north–south tilt across the state, the linear regression of these distortions does not lend itself to any distinct trends.
-Moreover, the utilising gravimetric quasigeoid models to “practically” eliminate the impact of the ocean's time-mean dynamic topography does not minimise the extent of these regional distortions.
-For these reasons, the regional distortions throughout Western Australia are attributed to random errors “present in the spirit-levelling observations” during the creation of the Australian Height Datum.
+Moreover, the utilising gravimetric quasigeoid models to "practically" eliminate the impact of the ocean's time-mean dynamic topography does not minimise the extent of these regional distortions.
+For these reasons, the regional distortions throughout Western Australia are attributed to random errors "present in the spirit-levelling observations" during the creation of the Australian Height Datum.